chekonda/Car-Price-Prediction-master/README.md

 # Car-Price-Prediction
-I'll use various machine learning algorithms to predict the price of used cars.
+I Alex Nitin with great passion and intrest made this project i have used various machine learning algorithms to predict the price of used cars.